 Disputes arising from the International Convention on Civil Liability for Bunker Oil Pollution Damage shall be reviewed by the common courts of Georgia.

-(Shall become effective from 18 January 2019)] Law of Georgia No 3569 of 31 October 2018 - website, 20.11.2018
+Law of Georgia No 3569 of 31 October 2018 - website, 20.11.2018

-1. A ship-owner carrying by tanker more than 2 000 tons of oil, shall be required to maintain insurance banking or other security covering his/her liability for damage caused by pollution.
+- 1. A ship-owner carrying by tanker more than 2 000 tons of oil, shall be required to maintain insurance banking or other security covering his/her liability for damage caused by pollution. - 1.

-[1].
 A ship sailing under the national flag of Georgia, the total capacity of which exceeds 1 000 registered tons, is obliged to hold an appropriate insurance or unconditional and irrevocable bank guarantee in order to insure the liability for bunker oil pollution damage, which shall be submitted to the Agency by a ship-owner.
-The limits of liability of a shipowner shall be determined according to Article 340 of this Code.

-1. The procedure established by Article 7 of the International Convention on Civil Liability for Bunker Oil Pollution Damage shall apply to the determination of the amount of and submission of the insurance or unconditional and irrevocable bank guarantee to the Agency by a ship-owner as provided for in paragraph 1 of this Article.
-(Shall become effective from 18 January 2019)]

-2. A claim for damages due to oil pollution may be made against the insurer that has the same liability as the ship-owner or to another person that covers the liability of the ship-owner.
+The limits of liability of a ship-owner shall be determined according to Article 340 of this Code. - 1.
+The procedure established by Article 7 of the International Convention on Civil Liability for Bunker Oil Pollution Damage shall apply to the determination of the amount of and submission of the insurance or unconditional and irrevocable bank guarantee to the Agency by a ship-owner as provided for in paragraph 1 of this Article. - 2.
+A claim for damages due to oil pollution may be made against the insurer that has the same liability as the ship-owner or to another person that covers the liability of the ship-owner.
 A person against whom such a lawsuit has been brought, pursuant to Articles 302 and 303 of this Code, shall have the right to limit his/her liability and to establish a fund, which is equal to the monetary limit of the liability, even if the ship owner's liability, pursuant to Article 337 of this Code, cannot not be limited.
 In the case of such a lawsuit the defendant shall have the right to challenge the claims of the victim, on which the ship-owner could rely himself/herself, except for the insolvency of the ship-owner and liquidation of his/her enterprise.
 The defendant shall also be released from responsibility if he/she proves that the damage caused by oil pollution of the sea is the result of an intentional act of the crew of the ship.
-At the request of the defendant, the ship-owner shall appear in court during the hearing as a co-defendant.
+At the request of the defendant, the shipowner shall appear in court during the hearing as a co-defendant.

-3. A claim for damages, if it was not caused by willful act or inaction or gross negligence, may not be raised against:

-- a) servants and/or agents of the owner or crew members; - b) any person who works on board the ship but is not a crew member;

-c) charterers, including bareboat charterers and ship-managers, their servants and agents;

-d) salvors, their servants and agents, who have carried out the salvage operations with the consent of the owner or upon the instructions of maritime authorities.
+- 3. A claim for damages, if it was not caused by wilful act or inaction or gross negligence, may not be raised against: - a) servants and/or agents of the owner or crew members; - b) any person who works on board the ship but is not a crew member; - c) charterers, including bareboat charterers and ship-managers, their servants and agents; - d) salvors, their servants and agents, who have carried out the salvage operations with the consent of the owner or upon the instructions of maritime authorities. - 4.
+The owner's right of recourse shall not be limited.

-4. The owner's right of recourse shall not be limited.
-Law of Georgia No 3569 of 31 October 2018 - website, 20.11.2018 referred to in paragraph 1 of this article.
-Law of Georgia No 4598 of 30 March 2007 - LHGI, No 11, 10.4.2007, Art.
-102 Law of Georgia No 4222 of 22 February 2011 - website, 10.3.2011
+Law of Georgia No 3569 of 31 October 2018 - website, 20.11.2018

-A ship carrying more than 2 000 tons of oil must have an appropriate valid certificate confirming that the liability of the ship-owner for oil pollution of the sea is covered in compliance with the requirements of Article 304 of the Code.
-The Agency shall establish the rules and conditions for the issuance, verification and recognition of a certificate
+- 1. A ship carrying more than 2 000 tons of oil must have an appropriate valid certificate confirming that the liability of the ship-owner for oil pollution of the sea is covered in compliance with the requirements of Article 304 of the Code. - 2.
+The Agency shall establish the rules and conditions for the issuance, verification and recognition of a certificate referred to in paragraph 1 of this article.